This post may contain affiliate links. Please read my disclosure.

 So in short, GET HTTPS as soon as you can.

 At this point, your blog is not yet live.
 I always recommend using a paid theme as you will regret using the free theme in the long run.
 HOWEVER, at this point just select the free one that comes standard while you work on getting some content ready.
-You can chang
+You can change it before your content goes live if you'd like.

 - Get familiar with your WordPress dashboard and gain an understanding of how it works.